Lymantria dispar multicapsid nuclear polyhedrosis virus: Gypchek

 Gypchek is the registered name of LdMNPV, produced by the U.S. Forest Service.
-It is produced in vivo in spongy moth larvae reared under controlled conditions.
+It is produced in vivo in gypsy moth larvae reared under controlled conditions.
 It was registered in April 1978 with the U.S. Environmental Protection Agency, as an insecticide for aerial and ground use.
 It was re-registered in 1996 after satisfying the requirements of the EPA.
 It is used to control very high population densities, i.e. outbreaks.
 Gypchek is applied by airplane or helicopter.

 The U.S. Forest Service studied LdMNPV for its potential use as a microbial insecticide due to a variety of reasons.
 LdMNPV is naturally occurring and was implicated in population collapse.
-The virus is environmentally safe and targets the spongy moth.
+The virus is environmentally safe and targets the gypsy moth.
 It is also able to spread the infection and persist.
 Its use as a direct control agent was proven in the field.
 Performance of Gypchek was erratic in early formulations, but has been refined.

 Production

 LdMNPV cannot be mass-produced.
-In order to produce Gypchek, a laboratory strain of the spongy moth is reared and infected with the virus.
+In order to produce Gypchek, a laboratory strain of the gypsy moth is reared and infected with the virus.
 After the larvae die, they are harvested and processed into a fine powder.
 It takes between 500 and 1,000 larvae to produce enough Gypchek to treat one acre (500 and 1,000 /acre).